cadizm/roysss/README.md

 =======

-Environment variables and other secrets need to be read manually as needed from `secrets` file in the project's root directory.
+Environment variables and other secrets need to be read manually as needed from `secrets.yml` file in the project's root directory.

 Installing pip Packages